There are now 2 possible online modes for units:

 - Contact hours

-- lectures: 3 hours per week; labs: 18 hours per semester (unsatisfactory attendance and/or performance at the laboratory sessions leads to a laboratory mark of zero)
+labs: 3 hours per week (for 6 weeks) (unsatisfactory attendance and/or performance at the laboratory sessions leads to a laboratory mark of zero)

-- This complementary unit for the Biochemistry and Molecular Biology major and Genetics major and option unit for the Chemistry major is only required if the student has not completed WACE Chemistry.
-Students must achieve a mark of 70 per cent or greater for this unit to be a valid option in the Chemistry major.
+- This bridging unit is only required if the student has not completed ATAR Chemistry or equivalent or higher.
+Students must achieve a mark of 70 per cent or greater for this unit to be a valid option in the Chemistry major..

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.